justinmoon/wallets/m5stack/README.md

     - `.release_func` for when the button is released.
     - `.double_func` for when the button is double-tapped.
     - `.long_func` for when the button is long-pressed (held for 1 second).
-- Try experimenting with a few of these other callback function.
+- Try experimenting with these other callback functions.
 - `release_button` is the only button callback we use.
 It takes a `machine.Pin` instance, compares it with global variables `A`, `B`, and `C` which represent the pins for each of our 3 buttons, and prints a statement if a matching pin was passed as an argument

 ### `io.py`